wilsonzlin/ooml/src/ooml/14/0/Classes/Constructors.md

 It is not allowed to return anything.

-The `this`/`self` special variable is available inside the post-constructor, and refers to the newly-instantiated ooml instance.
+The `this`/`self` special variable is available inside the constructor, and refers to the newly-instantiated ooml instance.
 It has all declared and inherited properties and methods, and all properties have their values set to [default](#Default property values) or [initial state](#Initial state) values.